Vyral/base-template/_posts/2020-08-10-q-how-does-our-maintenance-program-work.md

 {% include pullquote.html %}

-**We only do property management, so our maintenance program is with your best interests in mind.** It’s in-house, all the maintenance stays within our family of vendors, and all the people you talk to in our maintenance program work for Hawaii Pacific.
+**We only do property management, so our maintenance program operates with your best interests in mind.** It’s in-house, all the maintenance stays within our family of vendors, and all the people you talk to in our maintenance program work for Hawaii Pacific.
 Having a property manager who will take care of maintenance for you is a huge advantage.
 We do an excellent job with maintenance because we care about our work.&nbsp;

 There are only two reasons to have a property manager: to protect your house and put money in your pocket.
 If they aren’t doing these two things, why have a property manager at all?